vlcn-io/vlcn-orm/content/index.md

-`Aphrodite` is a schema layer whose first goal is to make [P2P](https://en.wikipedia.org/wiki/Peer-to-peer) & [Local-First](https://www.inkandswitch.com/local-first/) software development as easy as traditional development.
+`Aphrodite` is a schema layer whose first goal is to make [P2P](https://en.wikipedia.org/wiki/Peer-to-peer) & [Local-First](https://www.inkandswitch.com/local-first/) software development as easy as traditional software development.

-You can think of `Aphrodite` as an `ORM` of sorts that is designed for the needs of [Local-First](https://www.inkandswitch.com/local-first/) applications and `P2P` data transfer.
+You can think of `Aphrodite` as an `ORM` of sorts that is designed for the needs of [Local-First](https://www.inkandswitch.com/local-first/) applications and [P2P](https://en.wikipedia.org/wiki/Peer-to-peer) data transfer.

 # Overview

-The core of an application is its data and the consistency of that data.
-As such, everything in `Aphrodite` begins with the schema definition.
+The core of any application is its data and the consistency of that data.
+As such, everything in `Aphrodite` begins with a schema.
+This schema encodes the application's data, its relationships, consistency rules, allowed mutations and privacy.

 ## Schema